MapReduce01/SearchEngine-indexing-querying/README.md

 Project Data

-● We are going to use Wiki Small data (6043 documents) from our textbook
+● We are going to use Wiki Small data (6043 documents) from the textbook
 <http://www.search-engines-book.com/collections/>.

 ● We have included the data for you, within the codebase at location lucene/demo/data.